LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/CustomInteractiveMessage.md

   </tr>
   <tr>
     <td>imageURL</td>
     <td>Image to be placed in the iMessage app bubble layout.
-Will be presented when LiveLayout is disabled or when consumer does not have your app installed on iPhone / latest version is not updated with app extension</td>
+Will be presented when LiveLayout is disabled or when consumer does not have your app installed on iPhone / latest version is not updated with iMessage app / extension</td>
     <td>String</td>
     <td>N</td>
   </tr>